braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/email_template.md

 {% endsubtab %}
 {% subtab Content %}

-#### __Content__
+#### Content

 The **Content** section contains the editor.
 There are three key components within this section.

-- __Content__: This section includes a series of tiles that represent the different kinds of content you can use in your message.
+- **Content**: This section includes a series of tiles that represent the different kinds of content you can use in your message.
 More will become available in the future.
 To use them, just drag one inside an existing row segment; it will auto-adjust to the column width.
 Every block has its own settings, such as granular control on padding.
 The right-side panel automatically switches to a property panel for the selected content element.<br><br> For more information see [Editor Block Properties]({{site.baseurl}}/dnd/editor_blocks/)<br><br>
-- __Rows__: Rows are structural units that define the horizontal composition of a section of the message by using columns.
+- **Rows**: Rows are structural units that define the horizontal composition of a section of the message by using columns.
 Using more than one column allows you to put different content elements side by side.
 You can add all the structural elements you need to your message, regardless of the template you selected when you started.<br><br>
-- __Settings__: General settings for the message.
+- **Settings**: General settings for the message.
 They are inherited by Rows and Content sections.
 For example, the font family set in the message settings will be used everywhere in your message, except where you use a custom setting.

 This is very useful to build a coherent message very quickly.
 {% endsubtab %}
 {% subtab Preview and Test %}

-#### __Preview & Test__
+#### Preview & Test

 The **Preview & Test** section allows you to preview your email based on different users.

-- __Random User__: Braze will randomly select a user from the database and preview the email based on their attributes/event information.
+- **Random User**: Braze will randomly select a user from the database and preview the email based on their attributes/event information.
 Note: This user may or may not be part of your segmentation criteria.
 Segmentation is selected afterward, so Braze is unaware of your target audience at this point.<br><br>
-- __Select User__: You can select a specific user based on their email address or `external_id`.
+- **Select User**: You can select a specific user based on their email address or `external_id`.
 The email will preview based on that user's attributes and event information<br><br>
-- __Custom user__: You can customize a user.
+- **Custom User**: You can customize a user.
 Braze will offer inputs for all available attributes and events.
 You can enter any information you would like to see in the preview email.
 {% endsubtab %}
 {% endsubtabs %}